 Hormones control every aspect of your body from energy and weight loss to sleeping patterns.
 So it's no surprise that going off hormonal birth control might create some imbalances.
 If you've recently stopped using a hormonal birth control method and are experiencing mood swings, intense emotions, irregular periods, breakouts, and fatigue, it could be something called post–birth control syndrome.

 Luckily, there are natural ways to restore balance to your hormones and rid yourself of these nasty side effects, according to MindBodyGreen.
-Isabel Smith RD, CDN, experienced these symptoms firsthand after discontinuing use of her birth control of choice.
+Isabel Smith RD, CDN, experienced these symptoms firsthand after discontinuing the use of her birth control of choice.
 As a registered dietitian, she knew the solution to her hormone imbalance could be found through diet and lifestyle changes.
-Here's how she kicked her post–birth control syndrome.

 Progesterone levels can drop when you stop birth control, according to Smith.
 She suggests eating foods rich in vitamin C, magnesium, B6, L-arginine, and fiber.
 Think lemons, green leafy vegetables, nuts, salmon, turkey, and beans to get a balance of all these vitamins and minerals.